MicrosoftDocs/microsoft-365-community/Community/getting-started.md

 * **Article Issue** - See something wrong in an existing article?
 Suggest a fix here.
 * **Article Suggestion** - Wish there was an article covering a topic near and dear to you?
 Suggest it here.
 * **Question** - Have a general question?
 Ask it here.

+## Pull Requests
+Create a pull request to propose changes in a repository.
+These changes are proposed in a fork, which ensures that the master branch only contains finished and approved work.

+Anyone with read permissions to a repository can create a pull request.
+This will automatically create a fork (duplicate copy of the repo) where you can make your edits to submit for approval by an administrator of the master branch.
+For more information, see [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) and [About forks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks).